in

 Homemade foods are beneficial because you can manage the quantity of salt, sugar, and fat in your meals.

-• Avoid or reduce the use of processed, cured, smoked, and ready to cook meats because they are high in sodium
+• Avoid or reduce the use of processed, cured, smoked, and ready-to-cook meats because they are high in sodium

 • Substitute meats with fresh poultry and fish